itchyny/lightline.vim/README.md

 The mode and paste component are displayed in the same group.
 And the read-only, filename and modified component are in the second group.
 It corresponds to the structure of `g:lightline.active.left`.
-You can configure the components in the statusline by the following four variable:
+You can configure the components in the statusline by the following four variables:
 + `g:lightline.active.left`
 + `g:lightline.active.right`
 + `g:lightline.inactive.left`
 + `g:lightline.inactive.right`

-Of course, Your setting `.vimrc` has priority over the default setting in lightline.
+Of course, your setting in `.vimrc` has priority over the default setting in lightline.